boshimoto/boshimoto/README.md

 ### I'm currently developing https://bodyboon.com/ ♥

 A single page app, built using [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
-A web standard component model allowing for encapsulation and interoperability of individual HTML elements, usable with any JavaScript library or framework.<br/>
+A web standard component model, allowing for encapsulation and interoperability of individual HTML elements, usable with any JavaScript library or framework.<br/>
 Powered by [Lit](https://lit.dev/).
 A front-end framework that provides APIs to simplify common Web Components tasks like managing properties, attributes, and rendering.<br/>
 Developed with [Express](https://expressjs.com/).
 A minimal and flexible [Node.js](https://nodejs.org/en/about) web application framework.<br/>
 Compiled by [Babel](https://babeljs.io/).<br/>